“Birth of Venus”

 “Birth of Venus” or “Nascita di Venere” is a gorgeous tempera on canvas painting by the Italian Renaissance artist, Sandro Botticelli, from circa 1484 to 1486.
 This Renaissance depiction of classical mythology is one of the most well-known paintings of all time.

-As the name implies, this painting depicts the birth of Venus, the goddess of love and beauty.
+This painting depicts the birth of Venus, the goddess of love and beauty.
 She is shown as a full adult woman swept in from the sea, as was written in Ovid’s Metamorphoses.
 Venus first arrived on land in Cyprus, an island in the Mediterranean Sea.
 On the left of the canvas are Zephyr and Aura, depictions of the winds, who blew Venus onto the shore.

 The iconography Botticelli uses has been interpreted to be based on Neo-Platonic thought.
 In this line of reasoning, Venus has two aspects; one of the earthly aspects where she has physical beauty, and the second of the heavenly aspect where she has intellectual beauty.
 Both aspects cause people to love her.
 This painting was meant to evoke a spiritual as well as a physical love.